ibexa/documentation-developer/docs/getting_started/first_steps.md

 ![Adding Limitations to a Policy](img/first-steps-policy-limitations.png)

 6\.
-In the Assignments tab assign the "Blogger" Role to the "Bloggers" group.
+In the "Users and groups using the <Blogger> role" tab assign the Role to the "Bloggers" group.

 ![Assigning a Role](img/first-steps-assign-roles.png)